acoshift/go-project-guideline/README.md

 - Write good code at the start, we don't review your code
 - Trust teammate code

+## Testing

+- DO NOT write test, you have 4294967295-1 things to do
+- No one going to maintain your test, include yourself
+- Test won't guarantee that it won't break, your code is
+- Requirement will 100% change anyway

 ## Deployment

 - Check any database schema changes,